AneeshkbAwait/Lambda-Function-In-Python-To-Find-Unused-Elastic-IP/README.md

 Create a weekly schedule (cron) for the Lambda Function.
 Cron should be scheduled in either AWS Event Bridge or CloudWatch services, depending on your preference.
 I have used AWS Event Bridge for setting up cron.
 ![alt text](https://s3.ap-south-1.amazonaws.com/githubpjts.aneeshponnu.tech/Cron+Event.PNG "AWS Event Bridge")

-I hope this topic is clear to everyone who reads this.
+I hope this topic is clear to everyone who read this.
 If you have anything to share with me on this topic, please get in touch with me.